Chapter 17: Mushalas Daughter

 She realized from the stories, that her obstinacy came from her father, as did her acute sense of injustice, perceived or real.
 She had inherited his focus and determination to resist wrongs, so far as it affected her.

-If he had been able to reason, her father would not have died with a bullet through his eye and another in his chest, and his body been put on display on the streets of Solwezi, for all to see that the power and magic of this man was over.
+If he had been able to reason, her father would not have died with a bullet through his eye and another in his chest.
+His body wouldn’t have been displayed for all to see that his power and magic was over.
 He would have understood the futility of his cause.

 It rendered both Precious and her mother relatively ‘untouchable’.
 People were wary of messing with Mushala’s women.
 Nobody knew what spirit lurked in their shadows.
 What kind of ether had he become?
 Would his ghost haunt those who messed with his kindred?